-A built-in flash is one option but it has a lot of limitations.
-Its fixed position is the main reasons for which most photographers choose an external flash.
+As mentioned the built-in flash doesn’t work for macro photography.
+Its fixed position is the main reason for which most photographers choose an external flash.

 An external flash provides more flexibility.
-You can mount it on the camera via hot shoe like a built-in flash.
+You can mount it on the camera using the hot shoe mount like a built-in flash.
 But it rotates both vertically and horizontally so you can change the angle of the light beam.
+However, you can still experience the macro lens casting shadows on your subject.
+However, a flash diffuser can help you overcome this issue.
 Or you can use it off-camera and trigger it remotely, which changes the position of the light entirely.

-An alternative solution is to use flash brackets where you mount the external flash on a bracket and thereby fixate the flash a little away from the camera body.
+An alternative solution is to use flash brackets or other mounting systems where you mount the external flash on a bracket and thereby fixate the flash a little away from the camera body.